 Write Whilst It’s Fresh

 It is easier to remember moments when they are fresh in your brain, try to write as much as you can whilst traveling.
-Writing in the moment will help you achieve the most accurate, vibrant and engaging content.
+Writing at the moment will help you achieve the most accurate, vibrant, and engaging content.

-Writing after the event has happened can often be a false memory seen through rose tinted glasses, especially if you write about it once the trip is over and you’ve returned back home.
+Writing after the event has happened can often be a false memory seen through rose-tinted glasses, especially if you write about it once the trip is over and you’ve returned home.
 You might find that writing a brief journal entry every evening is a nice way to unwind and end your day.